-- o Usually, when you have moved. - o If you have Medicaid. - o If you are eligible for "Extra Help" with paying for your Medicare prescriptions. - o If we violate our contract with you. - o If you are getting care in an institution, such as a nursing home or long-term care (LTC) hospital. - o If you enroll in the Program of All-inclusive Care for the Elderly (PACE). - o Note: If you're in a drug management program, you may not be able to change plans.
+- o Usually, when you have moved. - o If you have Medicaid. - o If you are eligible for "Extra Help" with paying for your Medicare prescriptions. - o If we violate our contract with you. - o If you are getting care in an institution, such as a nursing home or long-term care (LTC) hospital. - o Note: If you're in a drug management program, you may not be able to change plans.
 Chapter 5, Section 10 tells you more about drug management programs. - When are Special Enrollment Periods?
 The enrollment periods vary depending on your situation. - What can you do?
 To find out if you are eligible for a Special Enrollment Period, please call Medicare at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
 TTY users call 1-877-486-2048.
 If you are eligible to end your membership because of a special situation, you can choose to change both your Medicare health coverage and prescription drug coverage.
 This means you can choose any of the following types of plans: - Another Medicare health plan.
-(You can choose a plan that covers prescription drugs or one that does not cover prescription drugs.) - o Original Medicare with a separate Medicare prescription drug plan. - - or Original Medicare without a separate Medicare prescription drug plan. - If you receive "Extra Help" from Medicare to pay for your prescription drugs: If you switch to Original Medicare and do not enroll in a separate Medicare prescription drug plan, Medicare may enroll you in a drug plan, unless you have opted out of automatic enrollment.
+(You can choose a plan that covers prescription drugs or one that does not cover prescription drugs.) - o Original Medicare with a separate Medicare prescription drug plan. - $\circ -or$ Original Medicare without a separate Medicare prescription drug plan. - If you receive "Extra Help" from Medicare to pay for your prescription drugs: If you switch to Original Medicare and do not enroll in a separate Medicare prescription drug plan, Medicare may enroll you in a drug plan, unless you have opted out of automatic enrollment.